ASIF-RIA/Currency-Converter/PROJECT_SUMMARY.md

    - Navigation to Settings and About

 2. **Currency Selection Screen** (`screens/CurrencySelectScreen.js`)
-   - Searchable list of 20+ currencies
+   - Searchable list of 160+ currencies from all countries
    - Visual selection indicator
    - Reusable for both base and target currency selection